kobucom/docker-pandoc/README.md

 # Markdown-to-HTML Conversion Web Site in Docker Container

-This Docker image runs Apache web server and dynamically convert a Markdown file to HTML using the Pandoc converter and a simple apache filter.
+This Docker image runs Apache web server and dynamically converts a Markdown file to HTML using Pandoc converter and a simple apache filter.

-> This is a 'filter for local' version.
-See 'docker-pandoc-remote' for 'handler for remote' version.
+> Use this version if you can freely manage your Docker host and plan to serve local files in the Docker host.
+See 'docker-pandoc-remote' if you want to place source files in some remote location or put the image in a public container service.

 ## Components